vista-art/fragmentcolor/ROADMAP.md

 Basis Universal is the "author once, deploy everywhere" supercompression layer.
 A single UASTC- or ETC1S-encoded KTX2 file transcodes at load time into the target device's native compressed format (BC7 / ASTC / ETC2).
-Solves the shipping problem the compressed-format work above exposes — without Basis, callers have to ship per-platform asset bundles.
+Solves the shipping problem the compressed-format work above exposes: without Basis, callers have to ship per-platform asset bundles.
 Heavy enough (C++ dep, ~5 MiB compiled) that it ships behind a feature flag.